furdarius/gofalsesharing/README.md

-# False Sharing In Go
+# False Sharing with Go

 False sharing is a common problem in shared memory parallel processing.
 It occurs when two or more cores hold a copy of the same memory cache line.